 - Add a tea light candle to the finished can, turn off the lights, and enjoy!

-At Nightingale Homecare, the experts in home health in Phoenix and the surrounding area, we love helping the older adults enjoy life to the fullest, and are always here with more creative ideas and activities for seniors.
+At Nightingale Homecare, the experts in home health care servces, we love helping the older adults enjoy life to the fullest, and are always here with more creative ideas and activities for seniors.
 We’d be happy to spend an afternoon creating crafts such as these with a senior you love!
 If you are researching home health care in Glendale, AZ, and the surrounding areas, contact us any time at (602) 504-1555 to get started!